viamrobotics/micro-rdk/micro-rdk-installer/README.md

 ### MacOS Executable Permissions

 When using a machine running a version of MacOS, the user will be blocked from running the executable.
 To fix this, **Control+Click** the binary in Finder and then, in the following two prompts select **Open**.
-Close whatever terminal window this opens and then you should be able to run the installer.
+Close whatever terminal window this opens to be able to run the installer.

 ### Error: FlashConnect